Drupal Association members fund grants that make connections all over the world.

 Any user with one of the above permissions can already take over the site or bypass various access restrictions on the site, so there is no meaningful added risk if a vulnerability is only accessible to a user with one of these permissions.

 What about security issues that can't be exploited?

-There are often instances where it is unlikely that an issue can be exploited via core or contributed.
-In these cases the team considers several elements to consider whether the issue should be handled in the module's public queue or the private queue:
+There are often instances where it is unlikely that an issue can be exploited on actual sites.
+In these cases the team considers several elements to determine whether the issue should be handled in the module's public queue or the private queue:

 - If there is a way to exploit the issue by installing a contributed module then it should probably be handled in private.